alansuspect/alansuspect-dev/content/about/index.md

 ---
+layout: layouts/base.njk
+eleventyNavigation:
-title: About
+  key: About
+  order: 3
 ---
 # About

-Freelance web designer and developer: [alanquirk.com](https://alanquirk.com).
+Freelance web designer and developer: <a href="https://alanquirk.com" target="_blank">alanquirk.com</a>.

 More to come soon!